v2how/v2how.github.io/content/post/2021-02-26-brook-server-client-ubuntu-20-04.md

 As before, `curl` is the command-line utility for transferring data to or from a server.
 In this case, the script location is `https://git.io/getnami`.
 The `-L` switch allows for possible changes of location.

 The downloaded script is piped into `bash`, the Bourne Again SHell.
 We then allow a 6-second pause for the script to run.
-The `exec` command executes the script, with `-1` meaning positional parameter number 1. `$SHELL` means the user's shell, as specified by the password database.
+The `exec` command executes the script, with `-l` used to pass dash as the zeroth argument of the command. `$SHELL` means the user's shell, as specified by the password database.

 You will see feedback messages that look like this: